spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 * **LoadBalancer Service Type**

-Use the LoadBalancer service ip and port to connect to the Dashboard.
+Use the LoadBalancer service IP and port to connect to the Dashboard.

 # Ingress